DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ### Giving the Player Something To Work Toward
 - Also, a cool little psychological thing I wanna try is giving the player a goal to work toward.
 Having a popup like *X journal pages found* after reading a journal entry would give players
 - Players might want to learn what happens when all the journal entries are found.

+## What Exactly Should We (You lol) Do?

+Tackling how we want to approach delivering the narrative to the player should take priority over anything else.

+### The Intro Sequence
+- The main bit of feedback I got about the

 # Things that Are Not a Priority